How can Blockchain Technology Drive Sustainability?

 Example: IBM and Energy Blockchain Lab

-IBM and Energy Blockchain Lab developed a blockchain platform in to track carbon credits.
+IBM and Energy Blockchain Lab developed a blockchain platform in China to track carbon credits.
 By providing a transparent, decentralized system for trading emissions credits, this technology increases accountability and reduces fraud.

 Case Study: CarbonX